When combined with conventional treatments, practices like yoga and specialized diets can improve patients’ wellbeing

 Yoga can provide strength and calmness to anyone.
 So it’s little surprise that it can also be a useful tool for cancer patients.
 The breathing, stretching, and meditation involved often have an outsized impact: “Studies in women with breast cancer show that yoga may reduce fatigue and sleep disturbances, reduce depression and anxiety, and improve quality of life,” says the NIH.
 The experts at MD Anderson Cancer Center agree: “Research has shown that yoga and other types of mind-body practices, incorporated into the standard of care, can help improve patient outcomes, particularly quality of life,” they write.
 There are a number of yoga courses developed just for cancer patients — and many hospitals run them themselves.

-If you require financial support for cancer treatments, complementary therapies or other expenses, Fifth Season Financial’s Funds for Living and Giving (FLAG) Program may be able to assist.
-The FLAG program helps individuals who have been diagnosed with a terminal illness, such as late-stage cancer, to leverage their life insurance policies into money they can use without restriction.
+If you require financial support for cancer treatments, complementary therapies or other expenses, Fifth Season Financial’s Funds for Living Program may be able to assist.
+The Funds For Living Program helps individuals who have been diagnosed with a terminal illness, such as late-stage cancer, to leverage their life insurance policies into money they can use without restriction.
 Ownership of the policy is maintained and funds are preserved for beneficiaries to receive in the future.
 To learn more about the program, contact us today